skycoin/User-Manuals/Updating the Firmware of your Skywallet.md

 The warning message will also ask you to connect your Skywallet in bootloader mode.

-In order to connect your Skywallet in bootloader mode, you have to follow these steps:
+To connect your Skywallet in bootloader mode, you have to follow these steps:

 **Step 1 - Disconnect your Skywallet from the computer.**